 Now, which of the two is actually better?

-Generally speaking, both footing drains and French drains are quite effective at channeling water away from your home’s foundations, protecting it against water damage.
+Generally speaking, both footing drains and French drains are quite effective at channeling water away from your home’s foundations (some people even use them as alternatives to gutters), protecting it against water damage.
 However, you might be inclined to pick one over the other depending on certain conditions.

 Below, we’ve detailed two sections dedicated to certain concerns regarding both drain types discussed in this article.

-One of the primary considerations when choosing an appropriate underground drain is the location to which the drain will guide water to.
+One of the primary considerations when choosing an appropriate underground drain is the location to which the drain will guide water.
 Under most circumstances, the water discharged from the drain is typically sent to a catch basin, storm drain, or simply the surface.

 If, for instance, the storm drain is built at a higher elevation than the base of your home’s foundation, a foundation drain may not be feasible as any drained water will accumulate in the ground surrounding your home.
 However, this may be rectified with the installation of a sump pump.